lingthio/Flask-User/docs/source/limitations.rst

 -------------------
 Flask-User makes use of DbAdapters to support different databases.

-It ships with a SQLAlchemyDbAdapter to support a wide range of SQL databases via Flask-SQLAlchemy (Firebird, Microsoft SQL Server, MySQL, Oracle, PostgreSQL, SQLite, Sybase and more).
+It ships with a SQLDbAdapter to support a wide range of SQL databases via Flask-SQLAlchemy (Firebird, Microsoft SQL Server, MySQL, Oracle, PostgreSQL, SQLite, Sybase and more).

-It ships with a MongoEngineDbAdapter to support MongoDB databases via Flask-MongoEngine.
+It ships with a MongoDbAdapter to support MongoDB databases via Flask-MongoEngine.

 Custom DbAdapters can be implemented to support other Databases.